stolostron/hypershift-deployment-controller/docs/content.md

 ### HypershiftDeployment (deprecated December 2022)

     The HypershiftDeployment kind is the entry point to Hosted Control Plane clusters.
-It offers both turn key and custom provisioning of OpenShift clusters.
+It offers both turnkey and custom provisioning of OpenShift clusters.
 This resource contains details about the infrastructure, hosted control plane and node pools.
 Its status reflects the health and availability of the system.

 ### HostedCluster